Active Under Contract vs Pending: What Does It Mean?

 As your Los Angeles agent, I have systems in place to keep all these items running smoothly.

-For example, active under contract vs under contract are the same thing.
-Just two variations used depending who on you speak with.
+For example, active under contract vs under contract mean the same thing.

 Have additional questions about active under contract vs pending?

 Email your questions below.